 - Leadership has already identified an MSP they want to work with, often due to a personal or professional connection, then source additional quotes to confirm that the preferred MSP is reasonably within range of the competition before making the pre-ordained selection.

-These are each perfectly valid approaches to selecting an MSP, as each follows a process that the business is comfortable and familiar with.
+These are each perfectly valid approaches to selecting an MSP, as each follows a business process that the business is comfortable and familiar with.
+Each of these options can be further tailored to fit the organization’s specific business needs and internal procedures.
 By following an accepted process, you can guarantee a favorable reception by members of the company who weren’t involved in making the decision.

 In our 25 years, Net Friends has received thousands of engagements that follow some variation of these three approaches.
 We’ve made many successful partnerships with customers who use any one of these approaches.
 This article is not a critique or criticism of any selection process, nor do we want to state any preference.

 However, there are a few essential decision-making factors that are often omitted from the MSP selection process.
 In our experience, the following evaluation criteria are far better indicators for a successful business relationship.
 The suggestions below can help any customer seeking to outsource their IT support to not only find the optimal fit for their organization, but also to start out on the best possible footing.

 #1 — Ask to meet your future support team.

 Choosing a Managed Services Provider whose support team meets your overall needs is one of the most important aspects to consider.
 As much as the sales process of any organization is a good indicator of their overall maturity and focus on you as a customer, once you sign on the dotted line you are going to be handed off to operational support staff when your sale concludes.

 It is well within your right to ask to meet with your future Account Manager or Customer Success Manager, as well as a couple of technicians who are most likely to work directly with you.